Thomasdezeeuw/heph/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.

 [1]: https://en.wikipedia.org/wiki/Hephaestus
 [2]: https://en.wikipedia.org/wiki/Actor_model